 -830-849: Joseph's tenure as Patriarch of Alexandria; Joseph said to have appointed bishops in the Five Cities, Tripoli, and Kairouan

--835: Prince Giorgios of Nubia sent by his son, Zachararias I, to Baghdad to negative with the caliph’s court a remittance of the baqt payment (which was now to be paid every three years); Coptic sources indicate that Zacharias had trouble with rebels during this time before sending his son to Baghdad
+-835: Prince Giorgios of Nubia sent by his son, Zachararias I, to Baghdad to negotiate with the caliph’s court a remittance of the baqt payment (which was now to be paid every three years); Coptic sources indicate that Zacharias had trouble with rebels during this time before sending his son to Baghdad

 -835-836: Nubian agent of Makuria who collected taxes on Nubians living in Egypt rebelled against King Giorgios